Tumor - adrenal; ACC - adrenal

 Symptoms of increased aldosterone are the same as symptoms of low potassium, and include:

 Primary treatment is surgery to remove the tumor.
-Adrenocortical carcinoma may not improve with
+ACC may not improve with chemotherapy.
+Medicines may be given to reduce production of cortisol, which causes many of the symptoms.

 The outcome depends on how early the diagnosis is made and whether the tumor has spread (metastasized).
 Tumors that have spread usually lead to death within 1 to 3 years.